 However, you should select a solicitors practice that has medical facilities near you as you will usually need to attend a medical assessment.

 You should be aware that the amount of compensation you get to keep can vary considerably from firm to firm (2015 research).
 No Win, No Fee solicitors will expect you to pay a success fee and an ATE insurance premium.
-For a very severe ankle injury, for example, the compensation you actually keep could vary from ?40,480 to ?56,320 depending on the fees charged by your lawyer.

 The key questions to put to your prospective solicitor are "what success fee and ATE premium do you charge?" and "how much of the compensation will I keep?".